 Creating artwork in Photoshop or another image editing software

 1. Set up your print area according to the size of the blanket you’d like to create.
-Use the most prominent print area to create your artwork if you plan on offering multiple sizes.
+Use the most prominent print area for your artwork if you plan to offer multiple sizes.

 2. Set up your guidelines in Photoshop 2 inches from the border.

-You do this so that any necessary design elements, like text, are inside those guidelines.
+You do this so that any necessary design elements, such as text, are within those guidelines.
 This area is where the threads of the woven blanket are frayed around the edges.

 3. Save your artwork as an RGB, JPG file at max file size.